Updated 5 June 2020

 - Distance yourself from other passengers as much as you can at stations, stops and onboard.

-- We advise you to sit down rather than stand but avoid sitting next to somebody else.
+- If there are seats available, sit down rather than stand but where possible, avoid sitting next to other people.

-- If the vehicle is full, please wait for the next one if possible.
-Please allow time for your journey.
+- If the vehicle is full, please wait for the next one.
+Please allow more time for your journeys than you normally would.

 - If you have a flexible schedule, avoid peak times (Mon-Fri 7-9am and 3.30-6pm).